 We should pray for our young people who are inundated with digital noise but also teach them how their devices can aid them in prayer and spiritual practice as well.

 If we keep the practice of religion separate from technology, then we keep religion separate from the everyday lives of young people.
-Download the Accompanying Youth in a Digital World: The Driver’s Ed Model Checklist to reflect on forming young people in their relationship with technology and to prepare for our exciting Masterclass.
+Download the Accompanying Youth in a Digital World: The Driver’s Ed Model Checklist to reflect on forming young people in their relationship with technology and to prepare for our exciting ON DEMAND Masterclass.